jtl-software/connector-documentation/plugins/events.rst

 Events
 ======

-Events are fired in Application class on specific moments and can be classified as 4 main types by event name creation.
+Events are dispatched in :doc:`Application </book/application>` class in specific moments and can be classified as 4 main types by event name creation.
-You can easily build event name using static methods from ``Jtl\Connector\Core\Definition\Event`` class.
+You can easily build event name using static helper methods from ``Jtl\Connector\Core\Definition\Event`` class.
+By using events you can add functionality to the main entities which themselves cannot be added.
+The technology behind the event system is explained in the next chapter, see :ref:`plugin-architecture`.

 1. Endpoint controller related
 ------------------------------

 This is most common event type.
 Can be used for model properties manipulations.
-Events listed below are related to main entities.
+Events listed below are related to main model entities.
 If event class is missing then ``Jtl\Connector\Core\Event\ModelEvent`` will be used.

 Example events ( see full list in `/src/Event` folder ):